iMissile/Self.Writing/Notes/DS_quarto_and_rmd.md

 - COOL!
 [HTML block](https://mine-cetinkaya-rundel.github.io/quarto-tip-a-day/posts/12-html-block/).
 Want to embed an iframe on a webpage or a slide deck?
 Plop the sharing code in a raw html block!
 - [Quarto Report Example With Plotly and Trelliscopejs](https://jauntyjjs.github.io/Trelliscopejs_In_Quarto_Example/)
 - [TrelliscopeJS with Plotly](https://ryanhafen.com/blog/trelliscopejs-plotly/)
+- [Closeread](https://closeread.dev/) is a custom format for Quarto that enables scrollytelling features for HTML documents.

 ## Quarto & Shiny
 - COOL!
 [Combining Shiny and Quarto.
 A love story.](https://rappa.shinyapps.io/shiny_quarto/)